 Are there any cures for bruxism or grinding teeth?
 No cures, but there are dental treatments such as wearing a nightguard at night and doing relaxation regimens that can help better control bruxism from damaging your teeth.

+We get askd many local teeth ginding questions online & online bruxism questions at DentalChat.
+You can either do a Dental Teeth Grinding Chat or using Teledental Bruxism Consult Online with us.
 Grinding typically occurs during sleep.
 If you've ever had a roommate or loved one who grinds their teeth, you know how terrible grinding teeth can sound.
 It can be mild or extreme.
 The extreme side of teeth grinding can be so bad, that can actually hear some one clenching and grinding their teeth.
 It can be just as bothersome as someone snoring in the same room.
 If the grinding is bad enough, it can wake others in the chamber.

 Bruxism is not considered a serious disorder although it can potentially cause permanent damage to your teeth and cause headaches, jaw pain, and ear pain.